cygni/paintbot-client-java/README.md

 # Paintbot client in Java

 This is a Paintbot Client written in Java 11.

+For more information about what Paintbot is, see: https://paintbot.cygni.se/

+For running your own server see [Paintbot Server Repository](https://github.com/cygni/paintbot)

 ## Requirements